ZerBea/hcxdumptool/README.md

 Requirements
 --------------

-* knowledge of radiofrequency technology
+* knowledge of radio technology

 * knowledge of electromagnetic-wave engineering